rkotze/rkotze.github.io/_drafts/2019-10-10-azure-pipeline-vs-code-extension.md

 excerpt_separator: <!--more-->
 ---

 For most of my published open source projects I've added a simple continuous integration pipeline using Travis CI.
-This time round I wanted a way to also deploy a project after successful integration stage.
-I also want to try a new pipeline and Azure devOps caught my attention.
-My goal here is to deploy my VS Code extension [Git Mob](https://marketplace.visualstudio.com/items?itemName=RichardKotze.git-mob){:target="\_blank"} to the marketplace.
+This time around I wanted a way to deploy a project after successful integration and try a new pipeline.
+Azure DevOps caught my attention.
+The goal here is to build, test and deploy my VS Code extension [Git Mob](https://marketplace.visualstudio.com/items?itemName=RichardKotze.git-mob){:target="\_blank"} to the marketplace.

-I'll provide **bite size** instructions to help you build your CI and continuous delivery (CD) pipeline for your VS Code extension via Azure DevOps platform.
+I'll provide **bite size** instructions to help you build a CI and continuous delivery (CD) pipeline for your VS Code extension on Azure DevOps platform.
 Following these steps I estimate it will take **15-25mins** to get it all working.

 <!--more-->